DannyBen/rush-repo/README.md

 Building your own Rush repository
 --------------------------------------------------

+You can fork this repository, and edit it to your needs, or follow these instructions to create one from scratch.

 1. Create a new repository on GitHub, named `rush`.
 2. Each folder you create in this repository is considered a package.
 3. Each package needs to have an executable `main` script.